 It is also the largest rest camp of the park.
 It is South Africa's number one game viewing destination and is the most popular game reserve in the country.
 It is popular with domestic and foreign tourists alike, as the big five game are in relative abundance when compared to other game reserves in the country.
 A tourist in Skukuza may not have to go out looking for Africa's big five, as these animals could potentially be observed from the deck of the Cattle Baron restaurant.
 Lions, leopards, and cheetahs regularly kill their prey on the green lawns of Skukuza's golf course or cricket club.
-The game reserve is situated in a me...Read more
+The game reserve is situated in a medium rainfall are...Read more

 It is also the largest rest camp of the park.
 It is South Africa's number one game viewing destination and is the most popular game reserve in the country.
 It is popular with domestic and foreign tourists alike, as the big five game are in relative abundance when compared to other game reserves in the country.
 A tourist in Skukuza may not have to go out looking for Africa's big five, as these animals could potentially be observed from the deck of the Cattle Baron restaurant.
 Lions, leopards, and cheetahs regularly kill their prey on the green lawns of Skukuza's golf course or cricket club.
 The game reserve is situated in a medium rainfall area (770 mm of rainfall per year), on the well-wooded banks of the Sabie and N'waswitshaka rivers of Mpumalanga Province.